-Thank you Stephanie Mosher (Owner & Principal Planner) at Glass Slipper Event Planning for writing this amazing blog post and help us get a better understanding of Venue Coordinators vs. Wedding Planners.
+Thank you Stephanie Mosher (Owner & Principal Planner) at Glass Slipper Event Planning for writing this amazing blog post and help us get a better understanding the key differences between a wedding planner and venue coordinator.

 A venue coordinator is the person who is your primary contact at your venue.
 Their main role is assist in finalizing the wedding day details as they relate to the venue.
 For example, what are your menu choices, how many guests will you have, sometimes assisting with a floor plan and making suggestions of where certain key areas like the head table, guestbook table etc. should go.
 Their relationship with the couple typically begins upon booking the venue although sometimes they are the second point of contact after the sales manager who might only handle the bookings.
 Many venue coordinators will provide a preferred vendor list, however that is typically the extent of their involvement with selecting vendors.